Knickerbocker Group: Interdisciplinary Influences

 The Knickerbocker group influenced other artistic scenes in America in the nineteenth century.
 The group has been noted to have had a large contribution to how modern American art is studied.
 Members of the group were close friends with other artists which fostered professional collaboration between this writing group and their artistic friends.
 William Cullen Bryant was close friends with artists Thomas Cole and Asher Brown Durand.
 They often featured and praised artists across their works including in magazines, travel books and novels.
 The group reviewed painting and sculptural gallery exhibits in their magazine, The Knickerbocker.
 The group used essays featuring references to the works of visual artists in order to influence their audiences to consume other facets of art.
 Art also influenced Knickerbocker member’s writings.
 Knickerbocker group members used figures of speech based on visual arts in their writings.
 In turn the works of Knickerbocker members were seen to inspire other artistic work.

 The growing recognition and appreciation of natural landscape, architecture, historic sites, and historic preservation in America in the early nineteenth century is attributed to the Knickerbocker group.
 A common feature of Knickerbocker writings is an American setting, which allowed their audiences to engage in American history and culture.
-The writings of Knickerbocker members reached wide ranging audiences.
+The writings of Knickerbocker members reached wide-ranging audiences.
 For example, guidebooks (published as early as 1825) contained passages taken directly, or inspired by Knickerbocker member’s writings.

 Group Dynamics

 The Knickerbocker group was one of the first influential writing groups in America.
 Literary circles, like the Knickerbocker group, became a way for groups of writers to ensure their success in the market as they were tied to other successful authors.
 Knickerbocker writers were tied to the established success of their figurehead, Washington Irving by imitating his style of political humour and writing in the genre of the literary sketch.
 Washington Irving was seen to be a “commodity” in the literary market and he used his name to promote his other colleagues' works.
 One of the aims of the Knickerbocker group was financial success and it is argued that they focused on balancing their artistic goals with their “capitalist desire.”
 Washington Irving was said to be focused on how the Knickerbocker group was perceived in literary circles, and to the public, to maximise the financial success of the group.
 Washington Irving was also concerned with the copyright status of his works.
-He sent letters to British journals that reprinted his writings without consent or renumeration and hired legal counsel to protect his work in America.
+He sent letters to British journals that reprinted his writings without consent or remuneration and hired legal counsel to protect his work in America.
 Their position as a writing group aided their success, as they enjoyed economic advantages that came with their group affiliation.
 Specifically James Fenimore Cooper and James Kirke Paulding were noted to capitalise on their affiliation with the Knickerbocker group for profit, in an attempt to boost their struggling careers by their association with Washington Irving.
 The Knickerbocker group were also linked to launching the careers of other successful writers at the time, like Herman Melville.